 - Advertising-based Video on Demand (AVOD).

 Every streaming content provider has to find the one that best works for their business.
-A flexible streaming platform has to be ready to offer all three models or even a mixture of them.
-Some of the best examples for hybrid monetization models are Amazon Video working on the SVOD model with a monthly subscription while offering TVOD for new and more appealing content.
-Others like YouTube use AVOD, offering the customers subscription to get access to their premium content.
-One of the fastest-growing sports and entertainment streaming platforms – FITE offers full content subscription, interest or genre-based subscription, as well as Pay-per-View for the most compelling content.
+A flexible streaming platform must be ready to offer all three models or a mixture of them.
+Some of the best examples of hybrid monetization models are Amazon Video working on the SVOD model with a monthly subscription while offering TVOD for new and more appealing content.
+Others, like YouTube, use AVOD, offering the customers subscription to access their premium content.
+One of the fastest-growing sports and entertainment streaming platforms – FITE offers full content subscriptions, interest or genre-based subscriptions, as well as Pay-per-View for the most compelling content.

 The reliability of the stream is an essential factor for the overall performance.
 Any issues that appear along the signal flow reflect the streaming performance and the user experience.
-In most cases, the user does not care if the problem was inside your platform or along the line.
+The user usually does not care if the problem is inside your platform or along the line.
 For the user, the result is what matters, and the streaming provider is the one that is responsible.
 A full-fledged streaming platform would assure redundancy on all critical paths to avoid such mishaps.
 Satellite downlinks through multiple independent providers are mandatory, together with providing primary and backup playout links.